 7.2.3 Content and context detection FE

+The Content and context detection FE is a foundational enhanced FE in the transport stratum of the enhanced NICE architecture, tasked with the core responsibility of collecting real-time, accurate, and comprehensive resource data across network and cloud domains for network and cloud interworking (NCI) scenarios.

-The main functionalities of Content and context detection FE are aligned with [ITU-T Y.2302], and it is enhanced to contain two sub-FEs: Network resource detection SFE and Cloud resource detection SFE.
-These two SFEs detect network resources provided by network operators and cloud resources provided by cloud service providers, respectively.
+The main functionalities of Content and context detection FE are aligned with [ITU-T Y.2302], and it is enhanced to contain two sub-FEs: Network status detection SFE and Cloud information detection SFE.
+These two SFEs detect network status provided by network operators and cloud information provided by cloud service providers, respectively.

-The Network resource detection SFE can obtain the network resource information from other trusted network providers, and report the detected resource information to the Network resource analysis SFE.
+The Network status detection SFE can obtain the network status from other trusted network providers, and report the detected information to the Network resource analysis SFE.

-The Cloud resource detection SFE can obtain the cloud resource information from other trusted cloud service providers, and report the detected resource information to the Cloud resource analysis SFE.
+The Cloud information detection SFE can obtain the cloud information from other trusted cloud service providers, and report the detected information to the Cloud resource analysis SFE.

 References points of network and cloud interworking